ryanjsims/pydmod/README.md

 If you're finding this on github you probably know how to obtain DME models, if not there are several repositories dedicated to opening and saving game assets from .pack2 files.

+## Installation (Linux)

+1. After cloning the repository, run `git submodule update --init` to pull in all the needed submodules.
+2. Create a virtual environment for the repository and activate it with `python3 -m venv venv && . venv/bin/activate`
+    * Windows: You'll need to run `./venv/bin/Activate.ps1` if you use powershell
+3. Navigate to `./dbg-pack/` and run `pip install .`
+4. If you need terrain loading, navigate to `./cnk_loader/` and run `pip install .`
+    * Windows: check below for extra instructions

 ## Compiling `cnk_loader` from Windows

 1. Install Visual Studio with the Desktop development with C++ and Python development workloads (VS2019 used when testing)